GK: Dino Zoff (Italy)

 DF: Giacinto Facchetti (Italy)

-One of the greatest left-backs the game has ever seen, Facchetti was the heart and soul of FC Internazionale Milano for almost half a century.
-Club captain during their halcyon era of the mid-1960s, he made 634 official appearances, scoring 75 goals, for Inter while, with the No10 on his back, he captained Italy to glory at the 1968 UEFA European Championship.
-He was the man who made the right call on the toss of the coin after Italy's goalless draw with the Soviet Union, enabling the hosts to progress through to the final.
+One of the greatest left-backs the game has seen, Facchetti was the heart and soul of FC Internazionale Milano for almost half a century.
+Captain during their halcyon era of the mid-1960s, he made 634 appearances, scoring 75 goals, for Inter while, with the No10 on his back, he skippered Italy to glory at the 1968 UEFA European Championship.
+He was the man who made the right call on the coin toss after Italy's draw with the Soviet Union, enabling the hosts to progress to the final.
 Facchetti held numerous posts at Inter after retiring in 1978 and was president when he died in 2006, aged 64.

 DF: Albert Schesternev (Soviet Union)